 The 2002 Dolphin Splash fundraiser involved artists from across the community who decorated dolphins which were auctioned.
 Proceeds benefitted the Foundation as well as several other charitable organizations including Girls, Inc., Taunton Children’s Home, Panama City Beach Boys & Girls Club, and the Gulf Coast Community College Foundation.

 Residents and visitors to the area can still see the dolphins in libraries and businesses around town.
 The dolphin pictured lives at the Bay County Public Library.

 Perhaps the most well-known signature event of the Foundation was the Books Alive Festival of Reading.
 An annual event from 1999 – 2016, Books Alive showcased local, regional and nationally known authors.

 Past keynote speakers have included several New York Times bestselling authors, a Pulitzer Prize winner, a Governor, a United States Congressman, a Presidential candidate, and a “60 Minutes” network producer.
 Judy Blume (photo right), Rick Bragg, Tim Dorsey, Bob Graham, Steve Berry, Jeff Shaara, Carl Hiaasen, Jeffrey Toobin, Lisa Wingate, Sharon Draper, Kwame Alexander, and Pat Conroy are just some of the authors who presented during Books Alive.

-Beginning in 2017, the Foundation turned its attention to individual author events and other literary events in order to offer special presentations throughout the year.
+In 2017, the Foundation focused its attention on individual author events and other literary events, offering special presentations throughout the year.